mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### Structure of the model

 The aggregation model is an object.
-The keys correspond to the columns, and the values are the name of the aggregation function to use.
+The keys correspond to the columns, and the values are the name of the aggregation functions to use.
-The values contain the name of the functions that define the aggregation behavior, and where the aggregated values are displayed.

 ### Initialize aggregation